PERFORMING ARTS AND TECHNOLOGY – RESEARCH-CREATION RESIDENCIES

 We'll be supporting three projects that bring the performing arts and technological arts together around the theme of human movement.
-Whether you're a NPO a collective or an individual artist, this program offers you two weeks (10 days) of work in a studio at the 7 Fingers’s Creation Centre in Montreal, as well as personalized coaching, with the support of our partners.
-We'll also support you when getting ready, with the help of SAT and on their premises.
+Whether you're a NPO, a collective or an individual artist, this program offers you personalized coaching by the SAT and LAB7 teams, two weeks (10 days) of work in a studio at the 7 Fingers’s Creation Centre in Montreal, as well as a $10,000 grant.

-This program will help you identify and get comfortable with the technological tools relevant to your project, understand their limits and possibilities, and carry out a prototyping stage.
-It will also equip you with effective working methods for combining the performing arts and the technological arts, and thus improve the collaborative processes between professionals in these two sectors.
+This program is designed for artists and collectives who wish to explore, experiment with, and develop an immersive artistic approach that combines the performing arts and technology, using cutting-edge or experimental technologies, without necessarily aiming to produce a finished work in the short term.
+We will help you identify and get comfortable with the technological tools relevant to your project, understand their limits and possibilities, and carry out a research-creation phase.
+You will also benefit from effective working methods for combining the performing arts and technological arts, thereby improving collaboration processes between professionals in these two sectors.

 Eligibility Requirements